Student Voting Guide | Pennsylvania

 This student voting guide explains the laws for the state of Pennsylvania.
 If you wish to vote from your school address, check the student voting guide for the state where you attend school.
 If you want to cast an absentee ballot in your home state, check the student voting guide for that state.

 At School.
-Students can establish residency in Pennsylvania if they have a present intention to remain at their Pennsylvania school address for the time being, and they intend to make it their principal home.
-Any other interpretation of the residency laws is unconstitutional.
-Students attending school in Pennsylvania may register and vote at their school address, and Pennsylvania law gives students the explicit right to register to vote in the district where they live while attending college.
+Students can establish residency at your Pennsylvania school address if that is the place where your “habitation is fixed” (if only for the moment) and to which you intend to return.
+Constitutionally, you need only have the intention to remain at your school address and make it your primary home.
+Pennsylvania law gives students the explicit right to register to vote in the district where they live while attending college.

 Challenges to Residency.
 An election commissioner, registrar, clerk or any other qualified voter may challenge your registration by filing a sworn statement stating the reason for their challenge of your residency status.
-You would then have to complete a sworn response and provide any required evidence of your residency; the Election Commission will then make a decision.
+If challenged in this manner, you will have to complete a sworn response and provide any required evidence of your residency; the Election Commission will then make a decision.
 If your registration is denied or cancelled, you have the right to appeal to a court.
+Any qualified voter may also challenge a voter’s eligibility by petition.
+If your eligibility is challenged in this way, you must appear in person to dispute the petition.

 At the polls, your eligibility to vote can be challenged on the basis of residency by a poll worker, a partisan watcher, or any other voter who can prove to the satisfaction of the election officer that you are ineligible to vote.
-If your eligibility is challenged, you will have to provide additional evidence, such as proof of identification and residency (see section on identification below) or get another registered voter to swear to your residency.
+If your eligibility is challenged, you must produce a witness or otherwise prove your eligibility to the satisfaction of poll officials.
+Local elections officials will decide the challenge, but they can be appealed to the local court of common pleas (which is open for the whole day to decide elections challenges).

 Voting in Pennsylvania may be considered a declaration of residency, potentially making you subject to other laws governing residents.